zhengying-liu/autodl/CONTRIBUTING.md

 1. **Create a fork**, i.e. a copy of the source repository under your own GitHub account.
 To do this, go to the [project main page](https://github.com/zhengying-liu/autodl), sign in and click on the *Fork* button on right top of the page;
 2. **Make changes to your own repo**.
 Do the changes that you would like to suggest in your own repo.
 3. **Make a pull request**.
 TODO(zhengying-liu)
+Then the project maintainer will review your code and integrate it into the source repo if it goes well.

 ## Tips
 1. For changes of Jupyter notebooks, please do test by *Cell -> Run All* then save the notebook after doing *Kernel -> Restart & Clear Output*.
 This is to avoid the useless cell numbering, metadata and images changes.